isc-projects/bind9/doc/notes/notes-9.19.18.rst

   This has been fixed and the option now behaves as documented again.
   :gl:`#4340`

-- For inline-signing zones, if the unsigned version of the zone contains DNSSEC records, it was scheduled to be resigning.
-This unwanted behavior has been fixed. :gl:`#4350`
+- If the unsigned version of an inline-signed zone contained DNSSEC records, it was incorrectly scheduled for resigning.
+This has been fixed. :gl:`#4350`

-- Looking up stale data from the cache did not take into account local authoritative zones.
+- Looking up stale data from the cache did not take local authoritative data into account.
 This has been fixed. :gl:`#4355`

 Known Issues
 ~~~~~~~~~~~~